 Bounty Kitchen

 If you’re looking for a casual, order-at-the-counter breakfast spot that you likely won’t need to wait at but still has good food, go to Bounty Kitchen.
-It’s an airy cafe with yummy dishes that are healthy-leaning, making it one of the best healthy restaurants in Seattle.
+It’s an airy cafe with yummy dishes that are healthy-leaning with tons of gluten free options, making it one of the best healthy restaurants in Seattle.

 My favorite is the good morning sweetheart breakfast sandwich, which has ham, egg, cheddar, arugula, and this seriously addictive sun-dried tomato paste.
 I also love that they serve water with fruits and veggies in it for a fresh take on flavored water.